notHulK11/CantoCaptions/README.md

 If you would like to contribute to transcripts or subtitles, make a donation, find out about current projects, or simply learn more, please join our [Discord](https://discord.gg/Eh7XCENw4t) server.

+> [!NOTE]
-> [!NOTE] The subtitles try to stick to the outlined conventions but this is a work in progress and many subtitles may follow them in part or in some cases diverge completely.
+> The subtitles try to stick to the outlined conventions but this is a work in progress and many subtitles may follow them in part or in some cases diverge completely.

-### Fonts
+> [!IMPORTANT]
-Since many of the characters used in these subtitles fall outside the coverage of typical fonts, it is **highly** recommended that you install a Cantonese specific font.
+> Since many of the characters used in these subtitles fall outside the coverage of typical fonts, it is **highly** recommended that you install a Cantonese specific font.
 We recommend installing one of the fonts from https://github.com/chiron-fonts/chiron-hei-hk.

 ## Conventions
 These are the official conventions that this project aims to use.
 If you would like to contribute, we would greatly appreciate keeping to them as much as you can.